raazymuhd1/learning-git/README.md

   u can bring the changes from another branch that has been stashed ( not add to stage and commit yet ) to another branches
   - `git stash` - to stash the changes
   - `git stash pop` - to bring back the changes that've been saved on shell after stashing (bcoz the changes is saves on the temporary place called shell )
   - `git stash list` - to see stash list
+  - `git stash apply stashNumber` - it will apply the changes and dump the stash

+ ## Moving to certain commit
+ we can move to a certain commit using `git checkout`
+ - `git checkout commitId`- moving to the commit on the specified commitId
+ - `git checkout branchname` - moving back to the last commit